MiladAlipourShahraki/miladalipourshahraki.github.io/_pages/skills.md

   - /resume
 ---

-A summary of my languages and skills is listed below.
+A summary of my skills is listed below.

 {% include base_path %}